DmytroShvetsDev/car-service-station/README.md

 ## Features

-Authorization for the worker
+ - Authorization for the worker
-Detailed information about tasks, vehicles, and workers Ability to track and change task progress and deadlines Easy switching between vehicles and tasks for them
+ - Detailed information about tasks, vehicles, and workers
+ - Ability to track and change task progress and deadlines
+ - Easy switching between vehicles and tasks for them

 ## Demo

-You can log in to the site using the following user:
+Use the following command to load prepared data from fixture to get demo access to the system:

+ `python manage.py loaddata car_service_db_data.json
+`

+After loading data from fixture you can use following superuser (or create another one by yourself):

  - Login: Demo.user
  - Password: 5tgbvfr4

+After cloning, you need to create your `.env` file and register your variables in it.
+After that, everything will work.
+For an example, see the file `.env.sample`